VadeanFlaviuAlexandru/TeaWithColleagues/README.md

 * Responsive layout.
 * Implemented <a href="https://fullcalendar.io/" target="_blank"> FullCalendar </a>, a JavaScript Calendar, allowing the possibility to add/delete/reschedule events in a friendly and responsive way.
-* More features to be implemented
+* More features and QoL updates to be implemented

 ## Screenshots